 When many people think about traveling around Europe, they will usually first think about France, Italy, United Kingdom, Spain and other Western European countries.
 Most of the time, lots of travelers would not venture to go Far East to visit the countries in Eastern Europe.
 This is probably due to what people hear and read through media along with prior historical situations between countries.
 Thus, the world has a lower image and opinion about Eastern Europe vs. the rest of Europe.
 As I was embarking on my first trip to Ukraine, many times people warned me against going there because they associated it with war, or as a third world country where English is not spoken, I’ve heard many reasons.
-The truth of the matter is that you will be surprised to learn of all of the hidden gems and insider tips for Ukraine that I found, and you can too, when visiting Ukraine.
+The truth of the matter is that you will be surprised to learn of all of the hidden gems and insider travel tips for Ukraine that I found, and you can too, when visiting Ukraine with this travel guide to Ukraine.

 By writing this post, my aim is to help Ukraine not to be overlooked any longer by travelers like yourself.
 I promise you that learning insider tips about Ukraine and why you should visit it, will be like opening a surprise gift box for your birthday and really enjoying what you discover inside.
 I guarantee that if you visit Ukraine, the way I did, you will fall in love over and over with all that you’ll find there.
 Read on to discover why Ukraine is Europe’s most underrated country and how it became my surprise destination of the year!